jameel-maayah/invisiGAN/README.md

 All the relevant code for training and evaluation can be found in **train.ipynb**.

 ### Next Steps
-Having produced our first functional model, we will explore different architectures and hyperparameters in order to maximize decoder accuracy while maintaining a sufficiently low FID score; specifically, we plan to modify our generator architecture to more closely resemble a DCGAN, using transposed convolutional layers rather than upsampling layers.
-In addition, for all future model runs we plan to perform an ablation study by varying the length of embedded message length, using 0 as a control group, to analyze the trade off between payload size and robustness of image generation.
-We expect, essentially, to generate visually unaltered images with a highly accurate recovery of the embedded steganographic message.
-Finally, we plan to explore the effect of dataset choice by additionally using CIFAR-10, a dataset of similarly shaped but more diverse images.
-We hypothesize that the entropy of the image dataset has a direct impact on the amount of mutual information $I(G(z, M), M)$ that can be encoded in the image.
+Having produced our first functional model architecture, we will explore different architectures and hyperparameters in order to maximize decoder accuracy while maintaining a sufficiently low FID score; specifically, we plan to modify our generator architecture to more closely resemble a DCGAN, using transposed convolutional layers rather than upsampling layers, for increased visual fidelity.
+Additionally, knowing that our methodology works, we can expand it to more complex and fuller resolution image datasets.
+Finally, we plan to extend our technique to diffusion models as a proof of generality.

 ## 5. References